shun4midx/shun4midx/README.md

     <a href="https://github.com/shun4midx/Algebra-I"><img src="https://shun4midx.vercel.app/api/pin/?username=shun4midx&repo=Algebra-I&layout=compact&title_color=ff73e8&bg_color=110e45&text_color=94b1ff&border_color=ff73e8"></a>
   </p>
 </details>

+## Languages
+English and Japanese are what I typically use online!
+I also am fluent in Mandarin (Traditional Chinese), Cantonese, French, and German, but I may not be as natural when writing in those languages.
+However, feel free to use any of these languages I listed to communicate with me :)

 ## Interests
 I love algorithms, listening to music, composing music, and reading cool math in my free time on my own (Although I would be really happy to discuss with others too!).